mdmdmdmdmdmd/2problems/README.md

 ## Logic

 ### Function: `split_and_remove_punctuation`
-      Remove Punctuation=>Split Statement into Words=>Return the List of Words
+      Remove Punctuation => Split Statement into Words => Return the List of Words

       - The function uses a regular expression to replace all characters that are not word characters (`\w`), whitespace (`\s`), hyphens (`-`), or apostrophes (`'`) with a space.